 When to see a doctor

-If your parent, sibling or child has been diagnosed with Brugada syndrome, you may want to make an appointment with your doctor.
-He or she can discuss whether you should have genetic testing to see if you're at risk of Brugada syndrome.
+If your parent, sibling or child has been diagnosed with Brugada syndrome, you may want to ask your provider if you should have testing to see if you're at risk of Brugada syndrome.

 Brugada syndrome is a heart rhythm disorder.
-Each beat of your heart is triggered by an electrical impulse generated by special cells in the right upper chamber of your heart.
-Tiny pores, called channels, on each of these cells direct this electrical activity, which makes your heart beat.
+Each beat of the heart is triggered by an electrical signal made by special cells in the right upper chamber of the heart.
+Tiny pores, called channels, on each of these cells direct this electrical activity, which makes the heart beat.

 Risk factors for Brugada syndrome include:

 - Race.
-Brugada syndrome occurs more frequently in Asians than in other races.
+Brugada syndrome occurs more frequently in Asians than in people of other races.

 - Fever.
-While having a fever doesn't cause Brugada syndrome by itself, fever can irritate the heart and stimulate a Brugada-triggered faint or sudden cardiac arrest, especially in children.
+A fever doesn't cause Brugada syndrome, but it can irritate the heart and trigger fainting or sudden cardiac arrest in people with Brugada syndrome, especially children.

 Complications of Brugada syndrome require emergency medical care.
-They include:
+Brugada syndrome complications include:

 - Sudden cardiac arrest.
 If not treated immediately, this sudden loss of heart function, breathing and consciousness, which often occurs while sleeping, is deadly.
 With fast, appropriate medical care, survival is possible.